NorthumbriaResearchComputing/RSC-Northumbria-launch/README.md

 ## 🏛️ Where is it?

-The Hedley Suite (4th floor of Sanderson building), Northumbria University.
+The Hedley Suite (4th floor of Sandyford building), Northumbria University.

 ## ✏️ Sign me up!